What’s the average car accident settlement in Michigan?

 - A jury returns a verdict in favor of the car accident, directing how much the at-fault driver (as well as his or her auto insurer) must pay to the victim for the pain and suffering his or her negligence has caused.

-Unfortunately, there is no average time.
-There are so many variables at work that it’s impossible to predict exactly how long it will take to settle a car accident case in Michigan.
+Unfortunately, there is no average time for how long a car accident settlement can take in Michigan.
+There are so many variables at work that it’s impossible to predict exactly how long it will take to settle an automobile crash case in Michigan.

-However, there are three critical factors in every case that can drastic effects on how quickly a case settles or how long it’s dragged out:
+However, there are three critical factors in every case that can drastically affect how quickly a case settles or how long it’s dragged out:

 - The auto insurance company for the at-fault driver.